-

 Refusal to Test

 If you refuse to take the test, this is considered a separate offense by itself and, even if you are acquitted of DUI, holds its own penalties.
-Those penalties include the mandatory suspension of your driver's license and possible jail time, along with a mandatory fine.
+Penalties can come from both criminal charges and civil charges.
+Penalties that come from the Division of Motor Vehicles are known as Administrative.

 If you are convicted of DUI and refused to test, you may face a higher fine, longer license suspension and a longer DUI program requirement.